tmux-plugins/tmux-continuum/README.md

 # tmux-resurrect-auto

+Features:

+- continuous saving of tmux environment
+- automatic tmux start when computer/server is on
-Continuous saving of tmux environment.
-Automatic restore when tmux is started.
+- automatic restore when tmux is started

+These features enable uninterrupted tmux usage.
+No matter the computer or server restarts, if the machine is on, tmux will be there how you left it off the last time it was used.

 #### Continuous saving

-After this plugin is installed, `tmux-resurrect` will save environment at the interval of 15 minutes.
+Tmux environment will be saved at the interval of 15 minutes.
 All the saving happens in the background without the impact to your workflow.

+This action starts automatically when the plugin is installed.

+#### Automatic tmux start

+Tmux is automatically started after the computer/server is turned on.

+Put `set -g @resurrect-auto-tmux-start 'on'` in `tmux.conf` to enable this.

 #### Automatic restore

-Last saved environment is automatically restored when tmux server is started.
+Last saved environment is automatically restored when tmux is started.

 Put `set -g @resurrect-auto-restore 'on'` in `tmux.conf` to enable this.

 Note: automatic restore happens **exclusively** on tmux server start.
 No other